-The History Department now offers two $2,000 paid internships along with two $1,000 internship scholarships each spring semester.
-All students who register for a spring internship automatically qualify for the Department's two competitive scholarships (which are based on GPA, instructor references and extracurriculur activities).
+The History Department now offers two $2,000 paid internships along with one $1,000 internship scholarship each spring semester.
+All students who register for a spring internship automatically qualify for the Department's one competitive scholarship (which is based on GPA, instructor references and extracurricular activities).
 For more information on the paid internships with Dollar Bank and the Newman Institute, click on the links above and below.

 How do you do it?

-All Public History graduate students complete two internships and earn six-hours of credit during their course of study.
+All Public History graduate students must complete two internships and earn six hours of credit during their course of study.
 Each internship requires 125 hours of work under the guidance of professionals in various Public History fields.
 They are available every semester (including summer) and require at least six weeks of work.

-Please contact the History Department's Internship Supervisor Dr. Alima Bucciantini for additional information on applying.
+Please contact the History Department's Internship Coordinator Dr. Alima Bucciantini for additional information on applying.

 Where to intern?

 As a major metropolitan area, the Pittsburgh region offers Duquesne students a wide variety of notable institutions for internships.
 Duquesne students have interned at:

 - Allegheny Land Trust

 - Archives & Records Center of the Diocese of Pittsburgh